DeepTrackAI/DeepTrack2/README.md

 # DeepTrack 2.0

-DeepTrack is comprehensive deep learning framework for digital microscopy.
+DeepTrack is a comprehensive deep learning framework for digital microscopy.
 We provide tools to create physical simulations of customizable optical systems, to generate and train models, and to analyze experimental data.

 ## Getting started